cyverse/irods-adm/coding-standards-bash.md

 ### Case Statement

-For case statements, `esac` should have the same level of indentation as `case`.
+For case statements, the terminator `esac` should have the same level of indentation as the initiator `case`.
 The alternatives should have one more level of indentation.
-Within each alternative, the pattern should be on its own line, and the action logic should have an additional level of indentation.
-The action terminator, `;;`, `;&`, or `;;&` should also be on its own line.
+Within each alternative, the pattern should be on its own line with the action logic further indented.
+The action terminator, `;;`, `;&`, or `;;&`, should also be on its own line.

 ```bash
 case "$1" in